jere-mie/vgdc-constitution/Executive.md

 4. Notwithstanding (3), this document may impose limitations on the exercise of authorities granted to the Signing Authorities as described below.
 No person who is an executive of the club shall exercise any such authority so limited if the requirements of the limitation are not met.

-5. Notwithstanding (3), no person who does not hold position as an Executive of the VGDC shall exercise any authority so granted by the UWSA to the Signing Authorities of any Student Group with respect to the VGDC without consent of the Board.
+5. Notwithstanding (3), no person who does not hold position as an Executive of the VGDC shall exercise any authority so granted by the UWSA to the Signing Authorities of any Student Group with respect to the VGDC, without consent of the Board.

 ## §2 President